-Mail slots for doors or walls (popular in Europe) are wonderful reminders of the personal walk up mail delivery long offered by the United States Postal Service.
+A mail slot mailbox for doors or walls (popular in Europe) is a wonderful reminder of the personal walk up mail delivery long offered by the United States Postal Service.
 Long before the days of postal trucks and community mailboxes, postmen walked from home to home, delivering mail directly to each front door.

 If your neighborhood still allows for door-to-door walk up mail delivery service, one of the simplest and most secure methods of receiving your mail are door mail slots that are installed into your front door (or installed in a wall nearby).

 The MailboxWorks, the nation’s leading retailer of home mail slots (as well as many other commercial and residential mailboxes) offers a wide variety of choices for either upgrading or installing mail slot mailboxes for the first time.

 In this article, we’ll provide a complete overview of the features and options you should consider when selecting the perfect mail slot for your home, covering:

 First, this type of home mail delivery is considered one of the safest ways to receive your mail, even more secure than having mail delivered to a locking wall mount or post mount mailbox.